spotlightishere/pass-ios/README.md

 Setup
 -----

+### Install the app itself

+See https://github.com/davidjb/pass-ios/wiki for a list of available pre-built .deb packages, or follow the instructions below to build your own.

 ### Copy your `pass` password-store to /var/mobile/.password-store

 The preferred way to do this is to store your passwords in a `git` repository, which you can then clone.
 Alternatively, you can use scp, iFile or any other method to transfer the passwords over.